 Initial IDs are free of charge, however, there is a replacement fee of $2.00 if lost, damaged, or stolen within the first year.
 There is no replacement fee for cards damaged from normal wear and tear after the first year.
 ID’s are valid for three years.

 Q. How do I use my Reduced Fare ID on Metro’s Services?

 A. Show your Reduced Fare ID to the operator when boarding Metro’s fixed route buses to use your reduced fare pass, card or cash fare.

 Q. I lost my Reduced Fare ID.
 Do I need to fill out another application?

 A. No. If you lost your Reduced Fare ID and it has not expired, you do not need to reapply.
 However, you will be required to complete the Card Replacement Application (see link above).

 Q. Can I just show my Medicare card to ride the Metro for a reduced fare?

 A. No, you must present your Reduced Fare ID to ride for a reduced fare.

 Youth between the ages of 5-18 are eligible for the Youth Fare.
-Youth do not have to complete a form or get an ID, but they may have to show a high school ID or a picture ID which lists their birth date when they pay their fare.
+Youth do not have to obtain a Topeka Metro Reduced Fare ID, but they may be asked to show their high school ID or a picture ID which lists their birth date when they pay their fare.